 When you bake with oats you inevitably get that chewy, yet creamy texture that oatmeal has.
 This oat texture gives these pumpkin oat chocolate chip cookie bars the perfect texture somewhere between cookies and cake.
 They are fluffy, but dense at the same time.

 Because there are oats in these bars and some pumpkin puree I can trick myself into thinking they are a healthy treat.
 They are almost even like a baked oatmeal.
 Baked oatmeal is a breakfast food in my opinion.

 So if you want to eat these pumpkin oat chocolate chip cookie bars for breakfast, I support that!

 You can also make these bars for a part of your weekly meal prep.
 That way you will have a healthy, sweet treat ready to go all week long.

-What kitchen tools and ingredients will I need to make these healthy pumpkin cookie bars?
+What kitchen tools and ingredients will I need to make these pumpkin chocolate chip bars?

 It only takes a few simple ingredients and basic kitchen tools to make pumpkin oat chocolate chip cookie bars.
 The kitchen tools you will need for these bars are some large mixing bowls, a whisk, a spatula, and an 9×13 baking pan.

 As I said before, you will certainly need some canned pumpkin and oat flour in order to make these pumpkin oat chocolate chip cookie bars.
 You will also need an egg, coconut oil, maple syrup, vanilla extract, baking soda, salt, pumpkin pie spice, and chocolate chips.